simonchen/openwrt_padavan_shadowsocks_utils/README.md

      - Where are these IPs from?

      I've just ran Skype on my end, when the connectivity issue happened,
-     I went to the Shadowsocks server then checking to see which TCP/IP connections staying on FIN_WAIT1/2 state, this can be finished by command line below:
+     I went to the Shadowsocks server (or either router installed OpenWRT) then checking to see which TCP/IP connections often staying on FIN_WAIT1/2 state, this can be finished by command line below:

      *netstat -a | grep FIN_WAIT*